valtix-security/terraform-provider-valtix/docs/resources/external_id.md

 # valtix_external_id
-Define an external_id that can be used in an IAM Role Trust Policy to designate who can assume that role.
+Resource to create an external_id that can be used in an IAM Role Trust Policy to designate who can assume that role.
 This external_id is also used during the AWS Service Cloud Account setup, along with the IAM Role.

 ## Example Usage
 ```hcl